 With so many lights on your subjects, sometimes your background can turn out too dark.
 Here is where the background light comes in handy.
 Background lights can also help eliminate shadows cast on your backdrop by your subject.
 This light is most often dimmer than or equal to the power of the key light.

 Camera Mounted Flash

 Flash can be bounced off the ceiling to diffuse the light before it hits your subject.
-When the ceiling is so high that it doesn’t bounce the light back down, a flash diffuser can be used to soften the light.
-Flash diffusers come in many shapes and forms, from mini softboxes to semi transparent plastic domes to reflective flat cards.
-Flash is also often used outdoors as a fill light, set at a low enough power so it only lightens the shadows without overpowering your image.
+When the ceiling is so high that it doesn’t bounce the light back down, a flash diffuser can be used to soften the effect.

-Now that you know what different studio lights do, we can talk about how to place them to achieve certain looks.
-Some of these photography lighting techniques are dramatic and others soft.
-There are no rules stating which situations you can or can’t use them in, however certain industries use certain photography lighting techniques more than others.
+Now that you know what different lights do and what to look for in lighting kits, we can talk about how to place them to achieve certain looks.
+Some of these lights techniques are dramatic and others soft.
+There are no rules stating which situations you can or can’t use them in, however certain industries use certain lights techniques more than others.

 Place your light 90 degrees to your subject’s face.
 You will end up with one side of the face lit up and the other in dark shadow.
 The shadow line will fall vertically down your subject’s face, creating a very dramatic portrait.

 Place your subject slightly more than 90 degrees away from the light source.
 Your light source will also be slightly the head height of your subject.
 One side of the face will still be in shadow but one one triangle of light should fall on the cheek, no wider than the eye and not longer than the nose.